ewertonluna-inc/react_gallery_app/README.md

 # REACT GALLERY APP
 This app was build to practice React skills.
 It is a single page app built in the style of modern applications to keep it fast, modular and in sync with the current web development trends.
-It was a great project to learn the best practices of working with React, like using JSX to write markup-like syntax directly in the JS files and managing state in a container componente (App.js) that passes data down to reusable stateless components.
+It was a great project to learn the best practices of working with React, like using JSX to write markup-like syntax directly in the JS files and managing state in a container componente (App.js) that passes data down to reusable stateless components.<br />
-Additionally, it helped me to understand tools like **Create React App** and **React Router**.
+Additionally, it helped me to understand tools like **Create React App** and **React Router**.<br />

+### The App
+The app consists in a app that fetches for data and displays three default topics as seen in the navigation links.<br />
+Clicking on each link takes the user to a specific route and displays the photos for that topic.<br />
+The user can also search for photos using a search field.
+After submiting, the app will display photos for the search and the url will be specific for that search.
+If no searches are found, the app shows a message informing the user.<br /><br /><br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).